AnsorK/SPY-Predictor/README.md

 The data is trained over 100 epochs making the error ratio (wrong predictions to total predictions) lower.
 ![Error Ratio](Error_ratio.png)

 Using the finished model to predict prices.
-Remember, the previous 60 days are used to predict the present day's price.
+Remember, the past 60 days are used to predict the present.
 ![Outcome](Outcome.png)

 Looking pretty close!